Alexthurner15/web-dev-homework/Assignment-02/README.md

 A list of things in markdown:

-- item 1: I have learned how the internet works.
+- I have learned how the internet works.
-- item 2: I have learned how the web is different from the internet.
+- I have learned how the web is different from the internet.
-- items 3: I have learned how data travels through the internet.
+- I have learned how data travels through the internet.

-1. item 1: I hope to learn more about wordpress and how to use the tools for it.
+1. I hope to learn more about wordpress and how to use the tools for it.
-2. item 2: I hope to learn how to use coding in creating the website.
+2. I hope to learn how to use coding in creating the website.
-3. item 3: I hope to learn more about HTML & other programming languages.
+3. I hope to learn more about HTML & other programming languages.

 [Google Search](https://www.google.com/)